Skip to content

 PayPal Invoicing might not have all the bells and whistles—there's no time tracking, full client profiles, or detailed subscription billing—but it works really well as a free invoice maker.

 For starters, it's straightforward to use.
 No complicated platform, no constant push to upgrade: just add your client's name, contact info, and pricing, and send the invoice off.
 Invoice customization features include adding your own logo, including custom fields and notes, and sending payment reminders.
 You don't have to create a client profile or add items to your inventory like some platforms make you do.
+Plus, the redesigned invoice creation flow is even more intuitive than before, with PDF, mobile, and email previews readily available on the right-hand side.

 If you do want access to detailed features, like adding a client, they're a little tough to track down.
 I ended up finding the client profile option while adding a client email to a new invoice (you'll see a dropdown menu with the option to create a new client).
 The option to save invoice templates is also a little hidden: look for the three dots next to the Send button, and then tap Save as template